As an Amazon Associate we earn from qualifying purchases.

 - They are safer when cooking sausage because the fat that drips down will not cause so much smoke and fire.

 - They produce more steam giving a different taste than a charcoal grill.

 - A charcoal grill will take some time to heat up.
 This adds to the 20 minutes it takes to grill your brats.

 - Charcoal gives a smoky flavor that most people desire when grilling sausage.

 - Charcoal can be a bit dangerous because it creates more smoke when the fat drips down.

 Knowing where and how long you should cook bratwurst on the grill will help you achieve the perfect texture and taste.
 When it comes to charcoal vs. propane, propane is quicker but you won’t get that smoky flavor that makes grilled brats so delicious.

-If you don’t mind adding 10-15 minutes for your grill to get to the right temperature then we’d definitely recommend using charcoal to get the best flavor.
+If you don’t mind adding 10-15 minutes for your grill to get to the right temperature then I’d definitely recommend using charcoal to get the best flavor.